-- · select the material that is wanted (software, websites, and/or books) this also includes all computer and technology hardware - Submit the materials to the curriculum coordinator

-• Curriculum coordinator will then research the materials to ensure that they are research based and appropriate for the student objectives and learning standards for the grade level and content of need.
+- · select the material that is wanted (software, websites, and/or books) this also includes all computer and technology hardware - Submit the materials to the curriculum coordinator - · Curriculum coordinator will then research the materials to ensure that they are research based and appropriate for the student objectives and learning standards for the grade level and content of need.
 The materials selected will be from ODE approved vendors which are all aligned to state standards.
-TBT's are used to identify gaps in the current curriculum and complete a meeting sheet providing information.
-Any gaps that are found will be filled through teacher created resources, online resources, as well as resources provided by the vendor.

-The Academic Coach will then send the research to the director who will bring all information to the board for final approval.
-The board will have the final approval for large orders and anything over \$3,000.
+The coordinator will then request samples of the materials for teachers to review. - · The teachers will use the Materials Matter rubric and school created rubric to review and rate the samples. - The Academic Coach will then send the rubric results to the director who will bring all information to the board for final approval.
+The board will have the final approval for large orders and anything over \$10,000 with treasurer approval with superintendent for anything over \$3,000 and less than \$10,000

-6.3d Continuous Improvement and Professional Growth

-Schools must improve instructional practices and student performance on a continual basis.
-With strong evidence and great detail, each of the following items should be addressed.

-Continuous Improvement 6.3d 1) How will the school develop, monitor, and evaluate a school improvement plan using the Ohio 5-Step Decision Making Process.
+Schools must improve instru following items should be ad • 6.3d Continuous Improvement and Professional Growth ctices and student performance on a continual basis.
+With strong evidence and great detail, each of the Continuous Improvement 6.3d 1) How will the school develop, monitor, and evaluate a school improvement plan using the Ohio's Improvement Process.
 Describe the structures and processes to support the improvement planning.
-Bedston Making Processi Beschibe the structures and processes to support the improvement planning.